kitao/pyxel/README.md

   Return a random floating-point number greater than or equal to `a` and less than or equal to `b`.

 - `nseed(seed)`<br>
-  Sets the seed of Perlin noise.
+  Set the seed of Perlin noise.

 - `noise(x, [y], [z])`<br>
   Return the Perlin noise value for the specified coordinates.